johnofleek/PiloT/scripts_pilotControl/controlUsing_gpiod.md

 A replacement for wiringpi is needed as it is now obsolete.
-This example uses gpiozero because it's simple but probably not suitable for a commercial application see [quick review](#Quick-review-of-some-common-RPi-GPIO-tools)
+This example uses raspi-gpio because it's simple to use and makes (whilst the system is powered) persisent changes to GPIO output states. raspi-gpio is probably not suitable for commercial applications.
+For some alternatives see [quick review](#Quick-review-of-some-common-RPi-GPIO-tools)

 # RPi controlled PiloT GPIO
 | PiloT function | RPi 40W GPIO | gpiod |